tum-vision/online_photometric_calibration/README.md

 make -j4
 ```

-Optionally you can install the built libraries and exectuables.
+Optionally you can install the built libraries and executables.

 ```
 sudo make install